subsquid/docs/docs/basics/external-api.md

 # External APIs and IPFS

 Squid processor is a usual node.js process, so one can fetch data from external APIs or IPFS gateways within the `processor.run()` method.
-Normally, one uses API calls in combination with API keys set via [secrets](/deploy-squid/env-variables) when deployed to the Aquarium cloud service.
+Normally, one uses API calls in combination with API keys set via [secrets](/deploy-squid/env-variables) when deployed to Subsquid Cloud.

 ### Example